-We expect the Feedback Event, Joint Co-Design Event and the final Celebration Event to be held face-to-face.
+We expect the Feedback Event, Joint Co-Design Event, and the final Celebration Event to be held face-to-face.
 However, we will be guided by the participants if there is a strong preference for these to be held virtually.
 These events will be facilitated by researchers and a member of the research team with lived experience of MPN-SVT.
 We expect the Small Co-Design Group activities to be virtual but, again, it will be up to the group members how they choose to communicate.

 For face-to-face events, all reasonable travel expenses will be reimbursed, so please keep receipts/tickets.
+We will also pay up to £10 per hour towards any childcare costs you have due to attending face-to-face events.
 Refreshments and lunch will be provided.
 We will ask in advance if you have any allergies or other dietary requirements.

-At the end of the study, you will receive a certificate to evidence your role as a co-designer on this research study.
+At the end of the study, you will receive a £50 voucher as compensation for your time and a certificate to evidence your role as a co-designer on this research study.